Guimarret/sw_data_filtering/Readme.md

 ## Conclusion

 `Sw_data_filtering` is a comprehensive data engineering project leveraging cloud-native services and IAC practices to facilitate near real-time data processing and filtering.
 With proper configuration and setup, it provides a robust framework for handling large volumes of data efficiently.

+- Disclaimer: I didn't import the tables to glue and Athena beside the "films"